 - Can demonstrate support for their community.

-We highlight the work of all of our finalists and winners at Fall awards ceremony at the University of Virginia.
-If you are a member of the press and interested in the ceremony, please contact us via e-mail.
+During award presentation years, we highlight the work of all of our finalists and winners at an awards ceremony at the University of Virginia Darden School of Business.
+If you are a member of the press interested in attending the ceremony, please contact us via e-mail.